NCARNG M1A1 Tank on Display at WCHS

-A 30th Armored Brigade Combat Team M1A1 Abrams tank was the main attraction at West Columbus High School, Cerro Gordo, North Carolina, April 21, 2021.
-The NCARNG Recruiting & Retention Battalion, 30th ABCT and 113th Sustainment Brigade, NCARNG, joined forces to educate four high school JROTC programs and the WCHS community about the NCARNG.
+A 113th Sustainment Brigade truck was on display at West Columbus High School, Cerro Gordo, North Carolina, April 21, 2021.
 (U.S. Army National Guard photo by Sgt.
 1st Class Craig Norton, North Carolina Army National Guard Recruiting & Retention Battalion)

 |Date Taken: